gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 + **IdP Metadata URL /IdP Metadata:** depending on the  IdP we can use one or both of these options for setting up the SSO connection.
 + **Don't enable this connection immediately** ✅ by default new connections are automatically enabled.
 This checkbox will create the connection but users will not be able to login using SSO with this IdP until it is enabled.

-**Example 1:** setting up Otka
+**Example 1:** setting up Okta

 Okta is configured using a metadata file.
 1. Access your Okta instance.
 2. Navigate to the Application that you want to use.
-See our [Otka example](/gitkraken-client/single-sign-on/#otka) for an example of how to make one.
+See our [Okta example](/gitkraken-client/single-sign-on/#Okta) for an example of how to make one.
 3. Click on “Sign on” and scroll down to SAML Signing Certificates:

 <img src="/wp-content/uploads/sso-okta-certs.png" class="img-bordered img-responsive center">